wavefrontHQ/wavefront-sdk-doc-sources/java/wavefrontsender.md

 > **Deprecated implementations**: *`WavefrontDirectIngestionClient` and `WavefrontProxyClient` are deprecated from proxy version 7.0 onwards.
 We recommend all new applications to use `WavefrontClient`.*

 * Use `WavefrontClientFactory` to create a `WavefrontClient` instance, which can send data directly to a Wavefront service or send data using a Wavefront Proxy.
 * The `WavefrontClientFactory` supports multiple client bindings.
-If more than one client configuration is specified, you can create a `WavefrontMultiClient` to send multiple Wavefront services.
+If more than one client configuration is specified, you can create a `WavefrontMultiClient` to send data to multiple Wavefront services.

 ## Option 1: Sending Data via the Wavefront Proxy

 ### Prerequisites

-Before your application can use a `WavefrontProxyClient`, you must [set up and start a Wavefront proxy](https://docs.wavefront.com/proxies_installing.html).
+Before you initialize the `WavefrontClient`, you must [set up and start a Wavefront proxy](https://docs.wavefront.com/proxies_installing.html).

 ### Initialize the WavefrontClient